KefanPing/Outfit_Recommendation_Project/README.md

 ```
 ├── A special explanation for data cleaning and analysis(bias).ipynb   # A note that analyzes bias of the data set used in this project
-├── LICENSE   # Lisence
+├── LICENSE   # The lisence
 ├── README.md   # The readme file
-├── models   # This folder
+├── models   # This folder contains everything related to the models: data, models themselves, training code
 │   ├── data   # Data for training models from Kaggle
 │   ├── models   # A google drive folder which contains our trained models
 |   │   ├── model_sub   # A model that distinguishes tops, bottoms, and shoes